Type 59 tank: Description

 The turret has a powered traverse mechanism that is probably comparable to the T-54 traverse mechanism which can rotate the turret through 360 degrees in 21 seconds.
 Very early models of the Type 59 gun had manual elevation gear, later replaced with a powered system which allowed the gun to be aimed at between +17 and −4 degrees (the average depression for Western tanks is -10, which allows for better usage of hull-down tactics).
 Later models added vertical stabilization to make firing on the move practical.
-An infrared searchlight based night vision system was retrofitted to the tank with infrared periscope for the commander gunner and driver.
+An infrared searchlight-based night vision system was retrofitted to the tank with an infrared periscope for the commander gunner and driver.

 The tank is powered by a Model 12150L V-12 liquid-cooled diesel engine, which develops 520 hp at 2,000 rpm.
 The engine feeds a manual gearbox with five forward and one reverse gear.
 A total of 815 litres of diesel can be carried internally in the tank, with a further 400 litres carried externally giving a maximum road range of 600 kilometers, or approximately 430 km using only internal fuel.
 The tank has five road wheels on each side with a prominent gap between the first and second road wheel.
 The track is driven by a drive sprocket at the rear, with an idler at the front.
 It is notable that there are no return rollers.
 The suspension is a torsion bar system.
 Engine exhaust is on the left fender.

 Ammunition is stored inside the turret, which increases the odds of a catastrophic secondary explosion should the tank's interior be penetrated by enemy fire.
 Crew survivability is hence low.